Openness and transparency

 We are committed to being open and transparent; this is why we openly publish our documents so that you can see the way we operate.
 Being open and transparent is a key principle of good governance.

 Lincolnshire Housing Partnership is a charitable Community Benefit society registered under the Co-operative and Community Benefit Societies Act 2014.
 As a registered provider of social housing we are regulated by the Regulator for Social Housing and Homes England.
 We must comply with the Standards that together form the Regulatory Framework.
 We are also regulated by the FCA as a Community Benefit Society.
 HM Revenue and Customs make sure we comply with general charity law requirements.

-All these regulators have various statutory requirements which Board must comply with rights of inspection and intervention in out dealings if we get things seriously wrong and we are obligated to supply prescribed information to them.
+All these regulators have various statutory requirements which we must comply with.
+They have rights of inspection and intervention in our dealings if we get things seriously wrong and we are obligated to supply prescribed information to them.
 You can read our last judgement or find out more information here.